 Sound Advice Adult Stories

-These stories have been taken from our closed Adults Facebook group and the individuals have kindly agreed to share their experiences to provide support and information to others in similar situations- we hope you find these personal accounts useful.
+These stories have been collected from both our closed Adults Facebook group and directly from individuals who have a direct link with The Ear Foundation.
+Each person has been kind enough to share their personal experiences as a way to provide support and information to others in similar situations- we hope you find these accounts useful.

 For more information on our wide range of Adult services please contact Sarah Hoyle at: email@example.com or call (0115) 9427 804